bzigterman/bzigterman.github.io/projects/weather.md

 - 45°
 - Mostly Cloudy
-- 58% humidity
+- 59% humidity
-- 11 mph wind
+- 12 mph wind
 - 78% cloud cover
 - 39 AQI 🟩
-- 0.04 inches of rain and 0.03 inches of snow expected in the next 48 hours
+- 0.06 inches of snow and 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>